Despicable: Daycare Worker Sarah Gable Allegedly Pushes 4-Year-Old Down Stairs

 — FOX 29 (@FOX29philly) March 7, 2017

-According to ABC News – Philadelphia, the former daycare worker is being charged with the following crimes:
+According to ABC News – Philadelphia, the former daycare worker is being charged with the following crimes.

 - simple assault